 We offer medical monitoring services throughout all of British Columbia and parts of the Yukon Territory, including remote communities.
 Strict adherence to a medical monitoring agreement helps to ensure the employer that workplace health and safety ideals are met, while also supporting the individual in achieving long-term abstinence and recovery from substance use disorder.

-Research concludes that two years of post-treatment management, including monitoring, greatly improves the prognosis for an individual affected by an addiction disorder.
+Research concludes that implementing post-treatment medical monitoring greatly improves the prognosis for an individual affected by a substance use disorder.

 Each monitoring agreement is generally two to ten years in duration, and based on the recommendations of an Addictions Medicine Specialist physician following a comprehensive medical evaluation of the individual identified as having a substance use disorder.
 Fundamentals of monitoring include random Chain of Custody laboratory testing and accountability sessions with an assigned monitor to ensure that the participant is in full compliance with all terms of their agreement.
 The Pegasus monitor communicates all episodes of non-compliance immediately to the employer and any other designated recipients.

 Pegasus utilizes several different laboratories in order to offer testing for a vast array of illicit and pharmaceutical substances.
 The result of every Chain of Custody laboratory test is reviewed by Medical Review Officer before being released, and every positive result is reported immediately to the employer and designated recipients.
 Our DOT-certified specimen collectors provide in-house Chain of Custody testing at our Victoria BC offices so that truly random biological testing can be performed on any day of the year, including weekends and holidays.